 MED: Talent re-suspends the pellet in ice-cold buffer.
 The supernatant can be removed prior to this shot.

 After this, place a positive selection LS column in the magnetic-activated cell-sorting field [1] and pass it through with 3 milliliters of ice-cold buffer [2].
-Load the sample into the LS column that can entrap microbeads bound to human CD34+ in samples [3] and allow it to flow, under the influence of gravity, into the collection tube [4].
+Load the sample into the LS column that can entrap microbeads bound to human CD34+ cells in samples [3] and allow it to flow, under the influence of gravity, into the collection tube [4].

 MED: Talent places the positive selection LS column in the magnetic-activated cell-sorting field.